The Gymnosperm Database

 forests of the West.
 Interestingly, very similar accounts describe early historical forests of

-in the southeastern U.S., although the trees were not so massive as those seen in the photograph at left.
+in the southeastern U.S., although the trees were not so massive as those seen in the photograph at right.
 In each of these forests, the giant trees and open understory were a legacy of frequent, low-intensity fire that excluded competitors, discouraged root rot fungi, and maintained an optimum growing environment for the dominant canopy tree species.

 Both the largest and the tallest specimens are found in subspecies